andela-cuchendu/jaxdms/README.md

 [![Code Climate](https://codeclimate.com/github/andela-cuchendu/jaxdms/badges/gpa.svg)](https://codeclimate.com/github/codeclimate/codeclimate)
 [![Build Status](https://travis-ci.org/andela-cuchendu/jaxdms.svg?branch=develop)](https://travis-ci.org/andela-cuchendu/jaxdms)

+Jaxdms is your best electronic filing cabinets that provide a framework for organizing all documents applying access roles as to who views your document

 Jaxdms is a fullstack application which helps users create and manage documents, and the same time, set who can view or access the document.